Be prepared for Closing Costs

 Property Transfer Tax

 This is a provincial tax charged every time a property changes hands.
-The cost is 1% on the 1st $200,000 of value, and 2% thereafter.
+The cost is 1% on the 1st $200,000 of value, 2% of the value greater than $200,000, up to $2,000,000 and 3% of the value greater than $2,000,000.
 If you are a first-time homebuyer, there is a program to provide full or partial relief from this tax under specific conditions.

 Re-sale property (already lived in)

-If the purchase price is $500,000 or less, you’re exempt from property transfer tax.
-There’s a partial exemption for homes priced under $525,000.
+If the purchase price is $835,000 or less and it will be your primary residence, you’re exempt from property transfer tax on the first $500,000 of the purchase price of the property.
+There’s a partial exemption for homes priced under $860,000.
 Use this LINK to determine your cost and remember to tick the two boxes (first time home buyer, citizen of Canada)

 Pre-Sale property (bought from developer)

-If the purchase price is $750,000 or less, you’re exempt from property transfer tax.
-There’s a partial exemption for homes priced under $800,000.
+If the purchase price is $1,100,000 or less, you’re exempt from property transfer tax.
+There’s a partial exemption for homes priced over $1,100,000, but under $1,150,000.
 Use this LINK to determine your cost and remember to tick the three boxes (first time home buyer, citizen of Canada, newly constructed home)

 Title Insurance